LGK-Productions/GodotRuntimeInspector/README.md

 This will open a new native window containing an inspector for the testObject.
 The handle contains an OnApply and OnClose event, being called if apply/close are pressed.
 Apply writes the settings back into the test object, Close closes the inspector.

-Alternatively, a ui node can be build to add freely into the scene tree via
+2. As a ui node which can be added manually into the scene tree via
 ``` c#
 private TestModel testObject = new();
 var wrapper = MemberInspectorHandler.Instance.ConstructMemberWrapper(testObject)